laforge49/JActor2/README.md

 Over time then, applications which are not able to make use of all the threads supported by the newer computers will end up using a smaller and smaller proportion of the available resources.

 Problems often arise when more than one thread is executing the same code.
-Some code is thread-safe, meaning that more than one thread can execute it at the some time.
+This is not an issue for code that is thread safe.
 But when code is not thread-safe, there can be non-deterministic behavior, called race conditions, which vary depending on the exact order of execution and on if both threads share the same memory cache.